 E-commerce is a fruitful opportunity for small business organizations and individual merchants who lack sufficient resources but plan to expand their business at a minimal cost.

 However, it requires basic technical and internet operating knowledge to carry out online commercial activities.

-Nowadays, cybercrime is a major concern in e-commerce creating issues like identity theft, e-mail bomb, payment frauds, credit card theft, etc. due to which some people are hesitant towards online shopping.
+Nowadays, cybercrime is a significant concern in e-commerce, creating issues like identity theft, e-mail bomb, payment frauds, credit card theft, etc. due to which some people are hesitant towards online shopping.